 Click Add Source to show the Field Selector.

-Select 0.6465 um Land/Cloud Boundaries -> Brightness.
+Click on the dropdown arrow next to 0.6465 um Land/Cloud Boundaries

+Select Brightness.

 Click Create Display.
 The 02:50 UTC 0.6465 μm image is displayed in the Main Display window.

-Use the zooming and panning controls in the left toolbar to inspect the image.
+Use the zoom and pan controls in the left toolbar to inspect the image.

-Reset the display projection by clicking on the icon below the zooming buttons on the left toolbar.
+Reset the display projection by clicking on the icon below the zoom buttons on the left toolbar.

 Reproject the image with a pre-defined domain.
 Select Projections -> Predefined -> Asia.
-Use the scroll wheel to zoom into the image or Shift+Left Click+Drag a box around the image.
+Use the scroll wheel to zoom the image or Shift+Left Click+Drag a box around the image.

 Turn off the Auto-set Projection option under the Projections menu.
-When this option is checked, the projection will automatically change to the native projection of the new layer.
-When this option is unchecked, all new layers will be reprojected into the current projection.
+When this option is checked, the projection automatically changes to the native projection of the new layer.
+When this option is unchecked, all new layers are reprojected into the current projection.

 Edit the maps in the display by using the options in the Layer Controls.

-Click on Default Background Maps in the Legend to go to the Layer Controls.
-The map controls will have two tabs.
-The first Maps tab lists the available maps, and the second Lat/Lon tab allows the user to control latitude and longitude lines and labels.
+Click on Default Background Maps in the Legend to access the map Layer Controls.
+The map controls has two tabs:

+The Maps tab lists the available maps provides customization controls for map removal, visibility, line width, style and color.

+The Lat/Lon tab provides latitude/longitude line and label controls.

-At the bottom of both tabs, there is a Position slider that allows you to control the vertical positioning of the maps in the Main Display.
+At the bottom of both tabs, a Position slider that provides the vertical position control of the map in the Main Display.

-In the Maps tab you can remove a map, change its visibility, line width, style and color.
-Use these options to create your own map display.

-If you choose, also add latitude and longitude lines and labels in the Lat/Lon tab.
+Optional: add latitude/longitude lines and labels using the Lat/Lon tab.

-To save a map configuration as the default, in the Layer Controls select File -> Default Maps -> Save as the Default Map Set.
-The next time you open a new tab, window, or start McIDAS-V, the defaults will reflect what you selected.
+To save a default map configuration, from the map Layer Controls select File -> Default Maps -> Save as the Default Map Set.
+This default becomes active the next time new tab, or window is opened, or McIDAS-V is restarted.

 Return to the Field Selector to load an infrared image.